Skip to main content

 When a family member is diagnosed with an inherited heart condition

 If you’re a relative of someone who has been diagnosed with an inherited heart condition (IHC), it’s recommended that you’re referred to a specialist centre.
-Here you’ll be tested to see if you have the same faulty gene as your family member, which could lead to an IHC.
-This type of genetic testing through families is called cascade testing.
+Here you may be tested to see if you have the same change in your genes as your family member, which could lead to an inherited heart condition.

 Treatment for an inherited heart condition

-Treatment for an IHC includes:
+Treatment options for an IHC can include:

 For more information, visit our treatments section.